Season Eight of “I’m glad you interrupted”

 We invite you in one email after the course to pay-it-forward to the next group.
 Without any expectation of you personally giving money.

 To support us in guiding the next group from a nourished place, we are looking for a total support amount of $1,500.
-This money we give to other people and organizations for food, shelter, transportation, rent, tools, and child care.
+This money we give to other people and organizations for food, shelter, transportation, rent, tools, and education

 Because this way of working is still a bit unusual, some more context to help you connect to us, to this model and to what you would like to give: